-- 1. Make two verbal requests for a prescription for aid-in-dying medication directly to the attending/prescribing physician.
+- Make two verbal requests for a prescription for aid-in-dying medication directly to the attending/prescribing physician.
 Ask the physician to make sure these requests are documented in the medical record.
-These two verbal requests must be separated by at least 48 hours. - 2.
-In addition to a prescribing physician, a consulting physician must certify that the patient is eligible to use the law and that they are making both an informed decision and voluntary request. - The patient must fill out the Patient Request form and give the completed form directly to the attending physician.
+These two verbal requests must be separated by at least 20 calendar days. - 2.
+In addition to a prescribing physician, a consulting physician must certify that the patient is eligible to use the law and that they are making both an informed decision and voluntary request. - 3.
+A patient's mental capacity must also be confirmed by a psychiatrist, psychologist or licensed clinical social worker.
+This evaluation may be provided through telehealth (by phone or video). - 4.
+The patient must fill out the Request for Medication to End My Life form and give the completed form directly to the attending/prescribing physician.
 This form must be witnessed by two people.
-Please read the form carefully to determine who may or may not be a witness. - 4.
+Please read the form carefully to determine who may or may not be a witness. - 5.
+At least 48 hours after the Request for Medication to End My Life form is signed and dated, the attending/prescribing physician may write the prescription.
 The prescription must be sent directly to the pharmacy by the prescribing physician, not by the patient, a family member or friend.
 The pharmacy may need time to order the medication.
-Some pharmacies will prepare the medication before it is picked up if the prescribing doctor adds this instruction to the prescription. - 5.
-The process for obtaining a prescription for aid-in-dying medication is often quite lengthy.
-We encourage people who are interested in using medical aid in dying as one of their end-of- life care options to start talking to their healthcare providers well in advance.
+Some pharmacies will prepare the medication before it is picked up if the prescribing doctor adds this instruction to the prescription. - 6.
+The minimum amount of time the process can take, from the first request to the written prescription, is 20 days.
+However, for many people it takes considerably longer.
+We encourage people who are interested in using medical aid in dying as one of their end-of-life care options to start talking to their healthcare providers well in advance.
 Once the prescription is written, the patient may choose to keep it on file at the pharmacy if and until they decide to use the medication.
-The patient does not need to pay for the medication until the prescription is filled. - 6.
+The patient does not need to pay for the medication until the prescription is filled.
+The prescription can be mailed to the patient's residence to be signed for and kept in a safe location. - 7.
+The attending physician will also provide the patient with a Final Attestation form.
+The patient must fill out and sign this form within 48 hours before they plan to take the aid-in-dying medication.
+The form should be sent or turned in to the attending physician after the patient's death to ensure it is added to the medical record. - 8.
 The patient may withdraw their request at any time.
 There is no obligation to take the aid-in-dying medication simply because someone has it in their possession.
 Many people find comfort in simply knowing the medication is available.

-The forms required for the End of Life Option Act are available on the California Department of Public Health website: www.cdph.ca.gov
+The forms required for the Our Care, Our Choice Act will be available on the State Department of Health website or at CompassionAndChoices.org/Hawaii.